Dubai: Healthcare

 Healthcare in Dubai can be divided into two different sectors: public and private.
-Each Emirate can dictate healthcare standards according to their internal laws, although the standards and regulations rarely have extreme differences.
-Public hospitals in Dubai were first built in the late 1950s and continued to grow with public health initiatives.
-There are now 28 hospitals in Dubai, 6 public and 22 private, with 3 more major hospitals scheduled to be built by 2025.
+Each Emirate can set healthcare standards in accordance with its internal laws, though the standards and regulations rarely differ significantly.
+Public hospitals in Dubai were first established in the late 1950s and continued to expand alongside public health initiatives.
+There are now 28 hospitals in Dubai, six public and 22 private, with three more major hospitals scheduled to be built by 2025.

 By the end of 2012, there were also a total of 1,348 medical clinics, 97% of which were operated privately.
 In 2015, Dubai phased in mandatory health insurance for all inhabitants, thereby leading to increased demand for medical services.

 Dubai Hospital is a public hospital in Dubai and is part of Dubai Department of Health and Medical Services.
 Although the decision to construct Dubai Hospital was made in 1977, it did not begin admitting patients until March 1983.
-The hospital consists of 14 stories, with the lower two for Accident & Emergency and outpatients, and the upper ten forwards.
+The hospital consists of 14 stories, with the lower two for Accident & Emergency and outpatients, and the upper ten floors.